Simulations of gravitational collapse in null coordinates IV: evolving through the event horizon, with an application to the spherical charged scalar field: Tests with a regular centre

-We can also understand theoretically why the mass fine-structure in spherical symmetry is continuous for $C_\text{thr}=1$ but discontinous for $C_\text{thr}<1$.
+We can understand theoretically why the mass fine-structure {\em in spherical symmetry} is continuous for $C_\text{thr}=1$ but discontinous for $C_\text{thr}<1$.
 We expect the function $C(u,x;p)$ to be continuous in all its arguments.
-Nevertheless, the set of points $C(u,x;p)=C_\text{thr}$ changes discontinously in $p$ whenever a local maximum of $C(u,x)$ rises above $C_\text{thr}$, and a new contour line forms.
-Therefore the location of the first 2-sphere where $C(u,x;p)=C_\text{thr}$ also depends discontinuously on $p$. $C_\text{thr}=1$ is an exception because the only contour line of $C(u,x;p)=1$ is the apparent horizon, dividing spacetime into a trapped and an untrapped region.
-But this exception does not apply beyond spherical symmetry, where a 2-sphere with $C=1$ is not in general marginally trapped.

-Based on our numerical experiments with different values of $C_\text{thr}$, and this theoretical understanding, we now believe that the discontinuity in the mass fine-structure observed in Paper~II was an artifact of the choice $C_\text{thr}=0.99$, at least in spherical symmetry.
-Beyond spherical symmetry, we are not sure.
-We will return to this question elsewhere.
+Nevertheless, the set of points $(u,x)$ where $C(u,x;p)=C_\text{thr}$ is in general discontinuous in $p$, a simple example of catastrophe theory.
+The same is therefore true for the point in this set with the smallest value of $u$.

+However, $C_\text{thr}=1$ in spherical symmetry is an exception to this generic behaviour, because $C(u,x;p)=1$ is the trapping horizon, which divides spacetime into a trapped and an untrapped region, so it cannot jump in $p$.

+{\em Beyond spherical symmetry}, a 2-sphere with $C=1$ is not in general marginally trapped.
+Therefore we generically expect the mass of the first coordinate 2-sphere with $C=1$ to jump in $p$.
+We will test this when we apply the eG formulation to axisymmetric critical collapse elsewhere.}

-As a practical discovery, we find that plotting the equivalent of Fig.~\ref{charged_iG_eG_finestructure_xC} just for the data points obtained in bisection allows us to quickly find the appropriate value of $x_0$: if these curves drop to $x=0$ with increased fine-tuning, our choice of $x_0$ is too large (and we lose resolution in the self-similar region).
-If they rise to $x=x_\text{max}$ then $x_0$ is too small (and the first occurence of the specified threshold value of $C$ actually occurs at larger $x$, outside our numerical domain).
+As a practical discovery, we find that plotting the equivalent of Fig.~\ref{charged_iG_eG_finestructure_xC} just for the data points obtained in a bisection to $p_*$ allows us to quickly find the appropriate value of $x_0$: if these curves drop to $x=0$ with increased fine-tuning, our choice of $x_0$ is too large.
+If they rise to $x=x_\text{max}$ then $x_0$ is too small.
+To find $p_*$ and $x_0$, we then alternate an automated bisection in $p$ (to machine precision) with an adjustment of $x_0$ by hand (to about two to four digits).